 - Account for financing and selling costs.
 When you sell a fix and flip, you have to pay a real estate commission, title insurance, financing interest, insurance, taxes, utilities, and more.

 - Be conservative when you estimate value; price the home right!
-Here is an article on how to value a home and on how to sell a home.
 Some of the biggest losses for fix and flippers are due to overpricing homes and then not lowering the price quickly to get them sold.

 Fix and flipping is not easy.
 It takes patience to find properties, money to fix them up, and market knowledge to sell them.
 If you can master fix and flipping, it can create an awesome income and be a lot of fun as well.
 Becoming a successful fix and flipper does not happen overnight.